rajnsunny/music-house-server/README.md

   will update soon.

     ### Dependencies:
-      you have to use appropriate .env file. (sample is given.)
+      you have to use appropriate .env file. (sample is given.) <br/>
+      you may have to install appropriate node_modules.

   ### Issues:
   some features are not implemented at this moment. <br/>